scheckley/pyvivc/readme.md

 pip install .
 ```

-or install with pip from the TestPyPi repository:
+or install with pip from the PyPi repository:

 ```
-pip install -i https://test.pypi.org/simple/ pyvivc
+pip install pyvivc
 ```

 ## Pyvivc example